ondrs/upload-manager/README.md

 Events
 -----

-The real fun comes with an events.
-They are here to help you to control and monitor your upload process with ease.
+The real fun comes up with an events.
+They are here to help you to control and monitor your upload process with an ease.

 - onQueueBegin
   - called before the upload starts